Winsford: Sport and recreation

-Allotment gardens at Moss Bank, Over, date from 1924, when William Stubbs of 'Leahlands', Swanlow Lane, sold a 4 acre field behind High Street to Winsford Urban District Council, 'for the purpose of the Allotments Act'.
-The field, named on the 1846 Over Parish Tithe Map as 'Well Field', had been farmed since at least the 17th century, and its conversion to allotments secured its use for future generations.
-The site shrank in the 1960s and 1970s with the building of housing and an electricity sub-station along Moss Bank, but the acquisition in 1970 of land adjacent to Over Recreation Ground brought it to its present size.
+Allotment gardens at Moss Bank in Over date from 1924, when William Stubbs of 'Leahlands', Swanlow Lane, sold a 4 acre field behind High Street to Winsford Urban District Council, "for the purpose of the Allotments Act".
+The field, named on the 1846 Over Parish Tithe Map as Well Field, had been farmed since at least the 17th century and its conversion to allotments secured its use for future generations.
+The site shrank in the 1960s and 1970s, with the building of housing and an electricity sub-station along Moss Bank, but the acquisition in 1970 of land adjacent to Over Recreation Ground brought it to its present size.

 In the late 1980s, a record-breaking pumpkin was grown on the allotments.
 Weighing in at 579 lb (263 kg), it held the national record for a time.

-The allotments (about 50 plots and 5 raised beds) are owned and managed by Winsford Town Council.
+The allotments, about 50 plots and 5 raised beds, are owned and managed by Winsford Town Council.
 The plot-holders have their own organisation, Over Allotments and Leisure Gardeners' Association.
-Lottery funding has enabled a programme of on-going improvements since 2002, the most recent grant being in 2007 from the Awards for All scheme for £6,940.
+Lottery funding has enabled a programme of ongoing improvements since 2002; the most recent grant being in 2007 from the Awards for All scheme for £6,940.

 Winsford Flash Sailing Club is situated on Bottom Flash, the largest of the town's three flashes.
-The club was founded as Northwich Sailing Club in 1931, and moved to Winsford in 1934.
+The club was founded as Northwich Sailing Club in 1931 and moved to Winsford in 1934.